-We received feedback about the practice from 55 people.
+We received feedback about the practice from 48 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, friendly and approachable.
-They said that they were given open, transparent about dental treatment and said their dentist listened to them.
+They told us staff were caring, kind and professional.
+They said the staff were thoughtful about their needs and they were given honest explanations about dental treatment, and their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.